mindspore-ai/docs/tutorials/source_en/debug/profiler.md

 ## Performance Tuning Case

-In the process of large model training, due to some unpredictable introduction, the model has some performance deterioration problems, such as slow operator calculation time, communication speed and slow card.
+In the process of large model training, due to some unforeseen factors, the model has some performance deterioration problems, such as slow operator calculation time, communication speed and slow card.
 The root cause of performance degradation needs to be identified and the problem addressed.

 ![profiler_process.png](images/profiler_process.png)

-The most important thing in performance tuning is to apply the right medicine to the problem, delimit the problem first, and then perform targeted tuning to the problem.
+The most important thing in performance tuning is to identify the root cause before applying targeted fixes, delimit the problem first, and then perform targeted tuning.

-The first to use [MindStudio Insight](https://www.hiascend.com/document/detail/zh/mindstudio/80RC1/useguide/firstpage_0003.html) visualization tools and bound performance issues.
+First, use [MindStudio Insight](https://www.hiascend.com/document/detail/zh/mindstudio/80RC1/useguide/firstpage_0003.html) visualization tools to narrow down performance issues.
 The results of delimiting are usually divided into three aspects: computation, scheduling and communication.

 Finally, users can tune performance based on expert advice from MindStudio Insight.
 Re-run the training after each tuning, collect performance data, and use the MindStudio Insight tool to see if the tuning method produced results.
 Repeat this process until the performance issue is resolved.

-MindStudio Insight provides a wealth of tuning and analysis methods, visualizing the real software and hardware operation data, analyzing performance data in multiple dimensions, locating performance bottlenecks, and supporting visual cluster performance analysis of the scale of heckcal, kcal and above.
+MindStudio Insight provides a wealth of tuning and analysis methods, visualizing the real software and hardware operation data, analyzing performance data in multiple dimensions, locating performance bottlenecks, and supporting visual cluster performance analysis of the scale of hundred-card, thousand-card and above.

 The user imports the performance data collected in the previous step into MindStudio Insight and uses the visualization capabilities to analyze the performance data according to the following process.